ezEngine/docs-src/pages/docs/terrain/procedural/procgen-graph-output-placement.md

      ![Placement mode: raycast](media/procgen-placement-raycast.jpg)

   1. *Fixed:* In this mode objects are always placed at the height of the [placement component](procgen-placement-component.md).
 No ray is cast, and no location is filtered out.
 This can be used for 2D games where no [collision geometry](../../physics/collision-shapes/collision-meshes.md) exists.
-Custom filtering can still be achieved through [image volumes](procgen-volume-image-component.md) and other [modifiers (TODO)](procgen-graph-modifiers.md).
+Custom filtering can still be achieved through [image volumes](procgen-volume-image-component.md) and other [modifiers](procgen-graph-modifiers.md).

      ![Placement mode: fixed](media/procgen-placement-fixed.jpg)